Tom Matte: Broadcasting career

 Matte was a color analyst on CBS coverage of NFL games from 1976 to 1978.
 From 1996 to 2005, Matte teamed with Baltimore sportscaster Scott Garceau in broadcasting Baltimore Ravens games on local radio.

-Death
+Personal life and death

+Matte married his wife Judy in 1962, with whom he had two children.
 Matte died on November 2, 2021, in Ruxton, Maryland, from complications of leukemia.
 He was 82.